Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 16.

 Zircon Characteristics.
-Why do zircons found in western Australia contain strange isotopes and microdiamonds?
+Why do zircons found in Western Australia contain strange isotopes and microdiamonds?

 17.

-HP: Inside these zircons, more uranium and thorium decayed than almost anywhere else on earth.
-If that decay always occurred at today’s rates, as evolutionists maintain, then those zircons formed back when the earth was probably too hot to form zircons—a logical contradiction.
+HP: Inside these zircons, more uranium and thorium decayed than almost anywhere else on Earth.
+If that decay always occurred at today’s rates, as evolutionists maintain, then those zircons formed back when the Earth was probably too hot to form zircons—a logical contradiction.
 Therefore, at some time in the past, decay rates must have been much faster.

 18.

 CE: Organic matter contains low ratios of 13C to 12C.
-Therefore, the presence of water and the low ratio of 13C to 12C could imply that life was present on earth long before we evolutionists thought.
+Therefore, the presence of water and the low ratio of 13C to 12C could imply that life was present on Earth long before we evolutionists thought.

 19.